Special Advisor to the Secretary of the Treasury for the

 Now, more transparency alone won’t fix the problem of rising college costs, but it can spur competition among schools and among lenders, and it will enhance a more fair market where people better understand the terms of what they are signing up for.
 Given the substantial investment that families make in higher education, clear information can help ensure that students and families take on the levels of debt that make sense for them.

-Better information about higher education is a priority not just for the CFPB but for the Department of Education as well .
+Better information about higher education is a priority not just for the CFPB but .
 In fact, the Department of Education has already made great strides by simplifying the Free Application for Federal Student Aid – known as the FAFSA – so that it is no longer a form with more than 100 questions (the old version was so long and cumbersome that I once heard it described as being more complicated than the typical federal tax return).

 And now, given the Consumer Financial Protection Bureau’s significant interest in student loans, we are pleased to be working with the Department of Education to provide better cost information to students.